Quickstart: Set and retrieve a key from Azure Key Vault using Azure CLI

-To add a secret to the vault, you just need to take a couple of additional steps.
-This password could be used by an application.
-The password will be called ExamplePassword and will store the value of hVFkk965BuUv in it.
+To add a key to the vault, you just need to take a couple of additional steps.
+This key could be used by an application.

-You can now reference this password that you added to Azure Key Vault by using its URI.
+You can now reference this key that you added to Azure Key Vault by using its URI.
 Use

-Now, you have created a Key Vault, stored a secret, and retrieved it.
+Now, you have created a Key Vault, stored a key, and retrieved it.

 Clean up resources